rjhaines57/jenkins_seeds/README.md

   	copyArtifacts filter: 'auto_triage/openmrs.csv', fingerprintArtifacts: true, projectName: 'seed-job', selector: lastSuccessful()
   }
 ```
 The whole pipeline is wrapped in a try catch block.
 Any exceptions will be caught and dumped and the finally block will clean up the volume used.
-This first stage copies the auto triage data.
-Please see the section above on auto triage.
+The 'stage' keyword defines a new build stage, when you see the result of the run it will show the different stages, it may be possible in some cases to run stages in parallel but for Coverity it will be linear.
+In this case the first stage copies the auto triage data from the last successfull seed-job.
+See the auto triage section above for more details.

 ```
   stage('Clone sources') {